-- 11.2.11.1.
+- 12.2.11.1.
 Oglethorpe requires students to comply with federal, state and local laws concerning the possession and use of alcoholic beverages and drugs.
 The consumption of alcoholic beverages by persons under the age of 21 and the furnishing of alcohol to an individual under 21 are violations of state law.
 The possession, use or distribution of illegal drugs or substances used for illicit purposes on campus will be subject to disciplinary action by the University.
-They may also constitute a violation of law that can result or fines or imprisonment by federal, state or local authorities.
-Possession, use, or distribution of drugs other than marijuana will result in suspension or expulsion from the University. - 11.2.11.2.
+They may also constitute a violation of law that can result in fines or imprisonment by federal, state or local authorities. - 12.2.11.2.
+Possession, use, or distribution of drugs other than marijuana will result in immediate suspension or expulsion from the University and Brookhaven Police Department will be called.
+Possession and/or evidence of distribution of marijuana may result in immediate suspension or expulsion from the University and Brookhaven Police Department will be called. - 12.2.11.3.
 The use of alcoholic beverages on campus by students of legal age is permitted only in the privacy of their living quarters or at events or in locations specifically authorized.
-If all members of a room or suite are under the legal drinking age, no alcohol can be present in that room at any time.
+If all members of a room or suite are under the legal drinking age, no alcohol can be present in the common areas at any time.
 Residents cannot host open invitation or large private parties with alcoholic beverages.
 This policy specifically prohibits large quantities of alcohol and beer kegs on the campus.
 Open containers of alcoholic beverages are not permitted outdoors in public areas of the residence halls or elsewhere in campus buildings or on campus grounds, except where specifically authorized.
-Public areas include lounges, lobbies, study rooms, hallways, laundry/utility rooms and all courtyards, patios, grounds, sidewalks and parking lots. - 11.2.11.3.
+Public areas include lounges, lobbies, study rooms, hallways, laundry/utility rooms and all courtyards, patios, grounds, sidewalks and parking lots. - 12.2.11.4.
 University guidelines that apply whenever alcoholic beverages are available at off-campus functions sponsored by student organizations include the following: the alcohol, which is available to those of legal drinking age who wish to drink, is provided only by or through the management of the establishment rented for the function, served only by licensed bartenders and sold at a reasonable price; alternative non-alcoholic beverages must be available in adequate supply; food or snacks should be served; a reasonable time limit to end the party should be set; sober and safe transportation should be provided to avoid anyone driving while intoxicated; any other effort or provision should be made by the host organization to control the function, encourage responsible conduct and monitor problems of intoxication to better ensure a safe, enjoyable party.
-Valid complaints of disruptive or unruly behavior, personal injury or damage to property arising from the use of alcohol may subject the organization and the individuals involved to disciplinary action.
+Valid complaints of disruptive or unruly behavior, personal injury or damage to property arising from the use of alcohol may subject the organization and the individuals involved to disciplinary action. - 12.2.11.6.

-11.2.11.5.
 Paraphernalia, equipment and other devices designed to increase the rate of consumption or intake of alcohol or illegal drugs such as bongs, funnels and kegs are prohibited from campus.
 Hookahs and other like devices designed for smoking tobacco are also prohibited.